aryan-rajoria/dep-scan/README.md

 **Locating the rusi binary.** dep-scan resolves rusi the same way cdxgen does: the `RUSI_CMD` env var, then `DEPSCAN_RUSI_BINARY`, then `rusi` on `PATH`, then the bundled `cdxgen-plugins-bin` layout (`<pluginsDir>/rusi/rusi-<platform>-<arch>`).
 When cdxgen spawns, dep-scan propagates `RUSI_CMD` and `CDXGEN_PLUGINS_DIR` to the subprocess so both sides use the same binary.
 If rusi cannot be found, Rust reachability is skipped with a warning (never a crash); other languages are unaffected.

-**Backend safety.** The default `stable` backend is syn-based parsing only and is safe on untrusted repositories.
-The `compiler` backend embeds nightly rustc and builds the target (runs `cargo`/`rustc`), so it is enabled only via explicit opt-in such as `--deep` or `--rust-analyzer-backend compiler`; consult the rusi threat model before pointing it at untrusted code.
+**Backend safety.** The default `stable` backend (`--rust-analyzer-backend stable`) is syn-based parsing only and is safe on untrusted repositories.
+The `compiler` backend (`--rust-analyzer-backend compiler`, also implied by `--deep`) embeds nightly rustc and builds the target (runs `cargo`/`rustc`), so it is enabled only via explicit opt-in; consult the rusi threat model before pointing it at untrusted code.

 ### Go reachability (via golem)

-Go reachability is powered by [golem (Go Source Inspector)](https://github.com/cdxgen/cdxgen-plugins-bin) — a Go static-analysis engine shipped prebuilt via cdxgen-plugins-bin. golem emits a call graph, interprocedural source→sink data-flow slices, API endpoints, and symbol-usage evidence with PURL attribution. dep-scan converts that report into its existing purl-keyed reachability pipeline, so a vulnerable module that is actually **called** (e.g. `pgx.Connect` for a SQL-injection CVE) is marked **Reachable** while a module that is merely present in the BOM but never called is not.
+Go reachability is powered by [golem (Go Source Inspector)](https://github.com/cdxgen/cdxgen-plugins-bin), a Go static-analysis engine shipped prebuilt via cdxgen-plugins-bin. golem emits a call graph, interprocedural source-to-sink data-flow slices, API endpoints, and symbol-usage evidence with PURL attribution. dep-scan converts that report into its shared purl-keyed reachability pipeline, so a vulnerable module that is actually **called** (for example `pgx.Connect` for a SQL-injection CVE) is marked **Reachable** while a module that is merely present in the BOM but never called is not.
+See the [Go reachability guide](https://depscan.readthedocs.io/languages/go-reachability) for a worked example on the in-repo `real-cve-app` fixture.

 **How it runs.** dep-scan invokes golem directly when a Go project is detected (`-t go`) and reachability is on. golem requires a local Go toolchain (`go` on `PATH`) to load packages.
 The `--include-all-flows` flag is always passed so dependency-internal flows (the CVE-reachability signal) are retained.